alundiak/DevOps-experiments/node-js-2/README.md

-# Folder 2 for experimental NodeJS project
+# Folder 1 for experimental NodeJS project

 Note:

-To test basic JavaScript with NodeJS:

-- `node test.js`

-To test basic JavaScript with Mocha (using remote `npx`)

-- `npx mocha test.js` which is executed within adjacent npm script `npm test`.
+In past there was a basic JavaScript test with Mocha aka `mocha test.js` which was executed within adjacent npm script `npm test`.
+And it was working (using `describe()` in `test.js`).

+I didn't want to install additional NodeJS packages I gave it up, and used `node:test` tool.

+So to test basic JavaScript function directly with NodeJS:

+- `node --test ./test.js`

+or

+- `npm test`